Home Inspection in Victoria Harbour

 55.9%

-55.9% of active listings in Victoria Harbour were built during the aluminum wiring and poly-B plumbing era.
+55.9% of homes in Victoria Harbour were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 38 years